drinkynet/codelocks-api/README.md

 If you are using the "Codelocks Customer API" install the 6.0.1 version of this wrapper via composer.

-**Note:** API versions prior to this are nolonger avaialable online.
+**Note:** API versions prior to this are nolonger available online.